Volunteer Programs in Africa

 Although Africa tends to be talked about as though it were one, large, homogeneous country, the landscapes and people are as multifarious as the continent is vast.
-From the centuries-old mosques, desert cities, and ancient intellectual traditions of the North; the colorful cultures and extroverted personalities of the West; to the lush jungles, wide savannahs, and untainted beaches and reefs of the East, each region possesses a character distinctly its own.
-With such a variety in landscapes, people, and volunteer options, Africa will undoubtedly have something to pique the interest of any prospective volunteer.
+From the centuries-old mosques, desert cities, and ancient intellectual traditions of the North; the colorful cultures and extroverted personalities of the West; to the lush jungles, wide savannas, and untainted beaches and reefs of the East, each region possesses a character distinctly its own.

-Unfortunately, post-colonialism and political corruption has perpetuated much of the continent into a vicious cycle of aid-dependency and poverty which in turn has made international volunteers an essential part of development.
+Unfortunately, post-colonialism and political corruption have perpetuated much of the continent into a vicious cycle of aid dependency and poverty which in turn has made international volunteers an essential part of development.
 Although some countries are faring better than others, NGOs and aid organizations have a strong presence in nearly all African countries.
 Both foreign and locally-run aid organizations depend on the time and skills volunteers have to offer.

 Volunteer programs working with orphanages in Africa are also prevalent, thanks to the HIV epidemic that has left almost 90% of all children in orphanages without parents.

-Environmental Conservation: The biodiversity within Africa is incredible and remains one of the main draws for visitors to the continent.
-Unfortunately, liberal poaching and harvesting of natural resources has taken a detrimental toll on Africa’s environment – running some species into extinction and others close to it.
-Those wishing to help preserve these landscapes can easily find volunteer positions working with wildlife on reserves, environmental conservation with marine life, or environmental education with youth.
+The biodiversity within Africa is incredible and remains one of the main draws for visitors to the continent.
+Unfortunately, liberal poaching and harvesting of natural resources have taken a detrimental toll on Africa’s environment – running some species into extinction and others close to it.
+While most people think of the big five (lion, leopard, rhinoceros, elephant, and Cape buffalo when they think of Africa’s animals, there are many more species in need of protection.
+From delicate lemurs to giant whale sharks to mountain gorillas and turtles, those wishing to help preserve these animals and their landscapes can easily find volunteer positions working with wildlife on reserves, environmental conservation with marine life, or environmental education with youth.

 Popular destinations for volunteer programs with wildlife and the environment are Kenya, Namibia, South Africa, Madagascar, Tanzania, Rwanda, and Uganda.
 The World Wildlife Fund is an excellent place to seek out more information on environmental issues in Africa.